What is the Lightning Network?

 How does the Lightning Network work?

-To create a payment channel, the payer must lock a certain amount of Bitcoin into the network.
+To create a payment channel, the payer must lock a certain amount of Bitcoin onto the network.
 Once the Bitcoin is locked in, the recipient can invoice amounts of it as they see fit.
 If the customer wants to keep the channel open, they can choose to add Bitcoin consistently.

 By using a Lightning Network channel, both parties can transact with each other.
 When contrasted to ordinary transactions on the Bitcoin blockchain, some transactions are handled differently.
 For instance, when two parties open and close a channel, they are only updated on the main blockchain.